Critical thinking is disobedient, not correct

 Caravaggio, Doubting Thomas

 Critical thinking is justified to disobey before becoming reasonable.
-The freedom of questioning everything - other people's reason and yours included - and the defying of received opinion and of face value must be unfettered in people who want to be free.
+The freedom of questioning everything - other people's reason and yours included - and the defying of received opinion and of face value must be unfettered in people who want to be free and start something new.

 True critical thinking tests the world, and itself, with no holds barred.
 The first instinctive move of critical sense is to resist the steady-state, obviousness, complacency and sway, not to conform, nor be self-satisfied or disciplined.
-Correct reasoning is not the first move, nor the main function of a critical spirit at work.
+Correct reasoning is not the first move, nor the main function of a critical spirit at work; irony, the thinking from above, breaking the mould towards some next level, is.
 Realism and reasoning method will come to ground the flow of criticism as a necessary ulterior move - to check and to justify the critique, the need to criticise or the way of doing it - following the initial intuitive drive to differ.

-The reverse of “critical thinking” is not the one which makes errors, nor bad thinking but credulity and lack of independent judgment.
+The corruption of “critical thinking” is not the thinking which makes errors, nor bad thinking but credulity and lack of independent, creative judgement.
 The opposite of being gullible and servile is the disobedient mind that examines everything, including itself, its own basic rules and assumptions, with or without method.

 I claim that what is theorised and taught today under the name "critical thinking" is incomplete, only one face of the coin.
 We are presented with a methodological critique of thinking but the other face of this Janus, critical spirit, the gadfly, is ignored, swept under the carpet.
-Critique of thinking waters down the practice of critical thinking.
+Critique of thinking waters down the practice of being critical.

-Worse, the manuals of “critical thinking”, while teaching usefully what is good and bad argument, also prescribe what exists, what truth is, what must happen in our head, what criteria to use, as if those criteria were sacred axioms above suspicion; but they are not.
-Such manuals are rich with procedures, skills, logical rules and examples of fallacies, vital knowledge, but incomplete; if you just follow the rules, your thinking will be utterly uncritical.
+Worse, the manuals of “critical thinking”, while teaching usefully what is good and bad argument, also prescribe without warning what exists, what truth is, what must happen in our head, what criteria to use, as if those criteria were the unique ones, sacred axioms above suspicion; but they are not.
+Such manuals are rich with procedures, skills, logical rules and examples of fallacies, vital knowledge for the literate person, but incomplete; if you just follow the rules, your thinking will be utterly uncritical.
 I dare you that this much does not make your thinking critical.

 Your own critical thinking is the real-life criticism that takes place in our mind, intimately.
-Besides analysing other people's arguments and reasons to judge whether they are justified and logical, we have our own ideas, not only to be questioned but also legitimately questioning; unlike criticism communicated to other people, our inner practice of criticism, be it friendly, objective or hostile, doubts and challenges everything without limitations of good practice, politeness and interpersonal sensitivity.
+Before and besides analysing our own and other people's arguments and reasons to judge whether they are justified and logical, we must have ideas in the first place, our own ideas, not only ideas to be questioned but also ideas legitimately questioning; unlike civilised criticism communicated to other people, our inner practice of criticism, be it friendly, objective or hostile, doubts and challenges everything without limitations of good practice, politeness and interpersonal sensitivity.

-You can experience critical thinking informally, with or without method, even against Method.
+You can experience critical thinking informally, with or without method, and definitely, against Method.

 Critical thinking is a grain of rebellion against authority and conformity.
 The critical thinker respects authority only on merit and accepts received knowledge only after understanding it, not by someone else's recommendation.
 To make sense of something it is indeed desirable to use the best knowledge and the best expertise achieved by humanity but even if we did not learn all that knowledge yet, we must have the right to use our common sense.